Gurstel/blockblast_solver/README.md

 - Compute the exact placement order (1 → 2 → 3) using a heuristic search
 - Visualize suggested placements with distinct colors and step numbers
 - Apply the solution to update the board and clear completed lines
+ - Optional computer-vision to auto-detect the board and the 3 offered blocks

 Quick Start
 -----------